onevcat/resume/site/content/home/about.md

 As a proud father of two amazing kids, Wei Wang also loves traveling, reading and taking photos.
 He is always willing to try new things, and keeping to learn from them.

-Now, he worked for [LINE Corporation](https://line.me/) as a senior software engineer.
+Now, he works for [LINE Corporation](https://line.me/) as a senior software engineer.